video password: SYDD [case sensitive]

 variations for dietary requirements:

-too bland – Add more salt & pepper and possible a little more paprika.
+too bland – Add more salt, pepper and lemon.

 video password: SYDD